 I have nearly 1000 domain names and previously had them at a great bulk rate with an enom reseller but recently moved them to GoDaddy because they are a little more than $1 less and have telephone support which I did not previously have.
 After spending several days looking at various domain registration companies, I found that GoDaddy had both the best price and service.
 It’s not often that I need telephone support but for the once or twice a year instance it’s really nice to be able to get help quickly on the phone.
 (I’ll make a few cents on this) Domain Sale! $7.49 .com at GoDaddy | Get up to 5 new .COMs, $5.99 per year for the 1st year!

-Hosting companies I am considering for various sites are WPengine, SiteGround, inmotionhosting.com (I am not an affiliate with those companies) or Bluehost (I am an affiliate with this company).
+Hosting companies I use are WPengine and A2 Hosting.
 I only use Linux hosting.
 Unlike the home and office computer world, in the website world, there is a lot more software available for Linux hosting and I believe that Linux hosting is far more secure.

 I used IX Webhosting years ago because they were very inexpensive, offered multiple dedicated IP addresses and had telephone support but their security was awful and my websites were frequently hacked.
 Worse, they shut down my websites blaming the hacked accounts on my software but when I moved my websites to Site5.com, the hacking stopped.
 I have been very happy with Site5.com for the last three years, but Site5 was sold to another company and support literally disappeared.